SamraAzizi/workout/README.md

+# Personal Fitness Tool

+The **Personal Fitness Tool** is a web application designed to help users track and manage their fitness data, set personal goals, monitor nutrition, take notes, and interact with an AI assistant for personalized recommendations.
+Built using Streamlit, the app connects to a database hosted on Astra Datastax, leveraging LangFlow’s API to process user input and return insights based on fitness goals and activity levels.

+## Features

 1. **Personal Data Management**:
    - Allows users to input personal data, including name, age, weight, height, gender, and activity level.